kaiser971/Tool/README.md

 # Tool
-Tools for initialise a project
+Tools for initializing a project

 ## 📄 Licence